 Today King Felipe and Queen Letizia of Spain received three audiences at the Royal Palace of Zarzuela in Madrid.
-Felipe and Letizia met representatives of different organization throughout the day.
+Felipe and Letizia met representatives of the different organization throughout the day.

 Earlier in the morning, the Spanish Monarchs received a representation of the Nuevo Futuro (New Future) Association, on the occasion of its 50th anniversary.
-Nuevo Futuro is a non-profit organization, founded in 1968 and declared of public interest in 1972, with mission to protect childhood and adolescence and to provide a safe environment.
+Nuevo Futuro is a non-profit organization, founded in 1968 and declared of public interest in 1972, with a mission to protect childhood and adolescence and to provide a safe environment.

 Created by Carmen Herrero de Garralda, along with ten other people, in view of the need to offer homes in Spain to unprotected children and lacking a family environment, this project was formed with the objective that they would be better served in smaller homes, and to improve the reception system of the Public Administration.
 During 50 years of experience, Nuevo Futuro has provided assistance to more than 11,300 children in 240 homes around the world.

 Next King and Queen met with the representatives of the Permanent Commission of Manos Unidas, on the occasion of its 60th anniversary headed by the Bishop of Calahorra, La Calzada and Logroño.